ASUWebPlatforms/webspark-ci/README.md

 ### Tips for writing Playwright tests

 1. Read the Playwright documentation before attempting to write tests.
-There **is** a learning curve.
+There **is** a small learning curve.
-2. Use accessible locators as much as possible.
+2. Use accessible locators.
 The `getByRole` locator is your friend.
-3. Take advantage of implied visibility as much as possible.
-For example, there is no reason to test `toBeVisible` on an element targeted by `getByText('foo')` because the element already needs to be visible in order for Playwright to target it by its content to begin with.
+3. Take advantage of implied visibility.
+For example, there is no reason to test `toBeVisible` on an element targeted by `getByText('foo')` because the element already needs to be visible in order for Playwright to target it to begin with.
 4. Writing tests for our codebase will highlight our weaknesses **very** fast.
 Take note of what we need to improve, and actually take action on it.
 5. Think about what you are actually trying to test.
-Writing tests is not as easy as it first seems.
-Take your time.
+Do not test things that should have already been tested in Drupal core or UDS.
+Only test what Webspark has added.
 6. You will spend the most amount of time pinpointing the correct locators you want to use.
 The codegen won't always get what you need the first time around.
 Use the accessibility tools in your browsers dev tools for help.
 7. Some elements in the Layout Builder are dynamicly rendered, so you need to be sure that your Playwright locator uses a targeting method with that in mind.
 In these cases, the `drupal-data-selector` attribute is helpful.
 8. If you need to use Drush in your test, you will need to build the `page` variable manually.
 9. Sometimes Drupal is too slow for Playwright.
 When creating and testing your tests, you may find that some commands fail because either the page closes or because the targeted element does not exist on the page yet.
 In those cases, you will need to manually tell Playwright to wait for a few seconds to give everything time to load.
 10. When using Layout Builder, you need to be aware of conditional fields.
+If fields require AJAX, be aware that you may need to manually tell Playwright to wait for the call, or you may need to mimic key presses to trigger the AJAX call.

 ## PHPUnit